MAX³ Feed System

 - MAX³ feed system

-Baker Perkins’ patent-pending MAX³ feed system features a re-designed feed port and screws to improve flow of material into the extruder barrel and air out of it.
+Baker Perkins’ patented MAX³ feed system features a re-designed feed port and screws to improve flow of material into the extruder barrel and air out of it.

 The innovation addresses a long-term problem within the industry of restricted output and torque surges caused by material building up in the extruder feed port.
 This occurs when particles hit the intake screws and ‘bounce’ back into the infeed areas, rather than flowing into the machine.